-Many companies in Pakistan especially small and medium sized companies cannot afford in depth, structured, employee verification procedures, but they are unaware of the legal implications of vetting their prospective candidates through social media forums.
-This is a particularly risky area of law, especially where the privacy comes in.
+Many companies in Pakistan especially small and medium-sized companies cannot afford in-depth, structured, employee verification procedures, but they are unaware of the legal implications of vetting their prospective candidates through social media forums.
+This is a particularly risky area of law, especially where privacy comes in.

-In Pakistan, even though it is not a standard practice for employers to carry out background checks on applicants (a nicely written reference letter often suffices), but background checks are now picking up, especially in compliance with laws of workplace in Pakistan.
-Currently the background checks on employees typically involve education (to check the genuine nature of the university degrees) and past employment checks, criminal records, reference checks and health checks.
+In Pakistan, even though it is not a standard practice for employers to carry out background checks on applicants (a nicely written reference letter often suffices), but background checks are now picking up, especially in compliance with laws of the workplace in Pakistan.
+Currently, the background checks on employees typically involve education (to check the genuine nature of the university degrees) and past employment checks, criminal records, reference checks, and health checks.
 Multinational Organizations in Pakistan are following this practice.

-Making background checking a part of a group’s culture can not only enrich its effectiveness (e.g., through greater productivity and retention), but also its reputation.
-Background checking can depose an organization’s loss prevention efforts by helping provide a safer environment for staffs, volunteers, and others.
+Making background checking a part of a group’s culture can not only enrich its effectiveness (e.g., through greater productivity and retention) but also its reputation.
+Background checking can depose an organization’s loss prevention efforts by helping provide a safer environment for staff, volunteers, and others.
 The most common reason among employers for not conducting background checks is cost.
-However, the cost of background checks represents a fraction of the cost of: terminating an individual; re-recruiting, re-hiring, and re-training his or her replacement.
+However, the cost of background checks represents a fraction of the cost of terminating an individual; re-recruiting, re-hiring, and re-training his or her replacement.